torvalds/linux/Documentation/admin-guide/iostats.rst

 ----------------

 In 2.6+, sysfs is not mounted by default.
-If your distribution of Linux hasn't added it already, here's the line you'll want to add to your ``/etc/fstab``::
+If your distribution of GNU/Linux hasn't added it already, here's the line you'll want to add to your ``/etc/fstab``::

 	none /sys sysfs defaults 0 0